Manuel Neuer: UEFA Euro 2012

-2014 World Cup
+2014 FIFA World Cup

-Neuer's "sweeper-keeper" playing style distinguished him from other starting goalkeepers in the 2014 World Cup.
-This was credited with allowing his teammates to press deep in their opponents' half; in addition, Neuer's willingness to come out and challenge opposing attackers caused them to miss shots.
-Neuer's outfield roaming, which had made him the team's "11th man", has been attributed to the coaching he received from Bayern Munich manager Pep Guardiola.
+Neuer started in all seven of Germany's matches in their 2014 FIFA World Cup winning campaign, winning the Golden Glove for keeping the most clean sheets at the tournament.

 After keeping clean sheets in group matches against Portugal and the United States, Neuer had an outstanding performance in a 2–1 win against Algeria after extra time in the round of 16, when he had to play as a sweeper-keeper to defend their counter-attacks.
 He recorded his third clean sheet of the World Cup in the 1–0 quarter-final defeat of France.
 This was his 22nd clean sheet overall in his 50th appearance for die Nationalmannschaft.
 In the semi-finals, Neuer conceded a late goal as his team routed hosts Brazil 7–1.

 On 13 July, in the FIFA World Cup Final against Argentina, Neuer was not heavily tested, but he nonetheless commanded his penalty area well, challenging attacking runs by Gonzalo Higuaín and Rodrigo Palacio that caused them to shoot wide of the net.
 Early in the second half, Neuer punched the ball clear before colliding with Higuaín at the edge of the box.
 Argentina finished the match without a shot on goal, despite several good chances, including a Higuaín goal disallowed for offside.
 Germany ultimately defeated Argentina 1–0 thanks to a Mario Götze goal in extra time.
 Neuer won the Golden Glove award for the tournament's best goalkeeper.
 Neuer also finished the tournament with 244 completed passes, more than outfield players like Lionel Messi (242), Wesley Sneijder (242), and Thomas Müller (221).

+Neuer's playing style was credited with allowing his teammates to press deep in their opponents' half; Neuer's willingness to come out and challenge opposing attackers caused them to miss shots.

-Euro 2016
+UEFA Euro 2016

-On 31 May 2016, Neuer was selected for Germany's final 23 man squad for UEFA Euro 2016.
-During the tournament, Neuer did not concede any goals during Germany's three group games against Ukraine, Poland and Northern Ireland.
-He also kept a clean sheet in the round of 16 against Slovakia.
-During the quarter-finals, on 2 July 2016, he finally conceded a goal against Italy from a Leonardo Bonucci penalty kick; Neuer established a new record by not conceding a goal in a major tournament for 557 minutes.
-The previous record-holder was his compatriot Sepp Maier, who did not concede a goal for 481 minutes.
-A 1–1 draw after extra-time saw the match go to a penalty shoot-out, in which Neuer helped Germany to a 6–5 victory by saving two spot kicks, including one from Bonucci.
+On 31 May 2016, Neuer was selected for Germany's final 23-man squad for UEFA Euro 2016.
+He did not concede any goals during Germany's three group games against Ukraine, Poland and Northern Ireland and also kept a clean sheet in the round of 16 against Slovakia.
+On 2 July 2016, in the quarter-final match against Italy national football team, Neuer broke compatriot Sepp Maier's record of not conceding a goal at a major tournament for 481 minutes.
+This run ended after 557 minutes, when Leonardo Bonucci scored past him with a penalty kick; A 1–1 draw after extra-time saw the match go to a penalty shoot-out, in which Neuer helped Germany to a 6–5 victory by saving two spot kicks, including one from Bonucci.
 Neuer was named Man of the Match for his performance.

+During this time, Neuer was a part of a collaboration between the German Football Association and The LEGO Group, who in May 2016 released a Europe-exclusive collectible minifigure series, with Neuer featured as the second of sixteen minifigures in the collection.